 Normally, as a user you are only interested in viewing the content of a document so the template items are typically hidden from the Default tree view setting.

-For easy access to the document solution tools, a Documents menu group is available on the Items ribbon tab.
+For easy access to the document solution tools and views, a Documents menu group is available on the Items ribbon tab.
 There, users can quickly access the following features:

 Tip: In addition to the tools described here, the Architect can configure a menu option that end users can use to quickly access a list of approved document templates.